More of the Music of Bob Dylan

-This copy has an insanely good Triple Plus (A+++) side one backed with an excellent Double Plus (A++) side two.
+This copy from years back had an insanely good Triple Plus (A+++) side one backed with an excellent Double Plus (A++) side two.

 Here are some other albums with notable Side to Side Differences.